 Back then, we drank from a fountain when we were thirsty instead of using a plastic cup or bottle every time we had a drink of water.
 We refilled writing pens with ink instead of buying a new pen, and we replaced the razor blades in a razor instead of throwing away the whole razor just because the blade got dull.

 People took the streetcar or a bus to work.
 Kids rode their bikes to school or walked instead of turning their moms into a taxi service in the family’s 8 mpg SUV, which cost what a whole house did before then.

 We had one electrical outlet in a room, not an entire bank of sockets to power a dozen appliances.
 And we didn’t need a computerized gadget to receive a signal beamed from satellites 23,000 miles out in space in order to find the nearest burger joint—we used the yellow pages.

 But isn’t it sad that the current generation laments how wasteful we old folks were just because we didn’t have the ‘green thing’ back then?

 Raking leaves creates jobs

-I realize this is simplistic as all get out, but it does make a point or two.
+I realize this is simple as all get out, but it does make a point or two.
 I will end this by nominating the leaf-blower as the most costly and redundant of all the “energy saving” devices: it creates noise pollution, air pollution, and uses up fossil fuels.

 And it doesn’t do anything but move the leaves from one place to another, only to leave them there to be blown back by the wind!

-Plus, it takes work away from people: instead of one man with a blower several men would be required to actually rake and collect the leaves.
+Plus, it takes work away from people: instead of one man with a blower, several men would be required to actually rake and collect the leaves.
 That is, raking leaves creates jobs!

 I found the cool image at the top of this page as an illustration for a review of the STIHL BGA 56 Cordless Leaf Blower on The Test Pit website.
 How has someone not made a movie based solely on this image?